HuttunenBe/hrApp/README.md

 - Department images that change based on the department
 - Desktop and mobile friendly menu
 - Responsive design for different screen sizes
+- Moving logo that takes you back to about page

 ---